A corneal transplantation is a procedure which replaces damaged tissue on the eye's clear surface.

 In addition to conventional corneal transplantation using a full-thickness corneal button to replace the damaged or scarred by corneal tissues, our specialists offer two newer types of corneal transplants

 - a deep anterior lamellar keratoplasty (DALK) and a Descemet's stripping endothelial keratoplasty (DSEK).

 Deep Anterior Lamellar Keratoplasty

-DALK, or deep anterior lamellar keratoplasty, is a partial-thickness corneal transplant that aims to preserves the two innermost layers of the host cornea: Descemet's membrane and the endothelium.
-The bulk of the diseased host cornea (such as scarring or thinning) will be removed and replaced by a healthy donor stroma (the bulk of corneal tissue).
-The host’s own endothelial layer is worth preserving if it is normal.
-The healthy endothelial layer keeps the cornea clear by removing fluid from the bulk of the cornea.
+DALK is a partial-thickness corneal transplant that replaces the thinned or scarred corneal stroma (the bulk of corneal tissue) while preserving the two innermost layers of the patient's cornea (Descemet's membrane and the endothelium).
+The bulk of the patient's diseased outer cornea will be removed and replaced by a healthy donor tissue.
+The patient's healthy endothelial layer keeps the cornea clear and compact by removing fluid from the bulk of the cornea.

 Descemet's Stripping Endothelial Keratoplasty

-DSEK is a surgical option for patients who have damage to endothelial cells in the inner cornea due to glaucoma (optic nerve damage from high intraocular pressure) or cataract surgery or for those have hereditary Fuchs’ corneal dystrophy, in which the endothelial cells start to degenerate at much younger ages.
-Without healthy endothelial cells to pump water out of the eye, the fluid becomes retained in the corneal stroma and renders corneal cloudiness with a decreased vision.
+DSEK is a surgical option for patients who have damage to endothelial cells in the inner cornea due to cataract surgery or glaucoma (optic nerve damage from high intraocular pressure) or for those who have hereditary Fuchs’ corneal dystrophy (in which the endothelial cells start to degenerate at much younger ages).
+Without healthy endothelial cells to pump water out of the eye, the fluid becomes retained in the corneal stroma and causes corneal cloudiness with a decreased vision.